mpvnet-player/mpv.net/README.md

 - Started from a terminal status and debug output is printed on the terminal
 - DXVA2 video decoding acceleration
 - Video output capable of features loved by videophiles, such as video scaling with popular high quality algorithms, color management, frame timing, interpolation, HDR, and more
-- File search feature powered by the popular search and index tool Everything
 - Browser extensions to start mpv.net from the browser
 - Fast seek performance
 - Fast startup performance